What does it mean to be "Methodist"?

 United Methodists are sometimes asked where their church is headquartered, or what officer is "in charge."
 Deliberately, The United Methodist Church has no single central office, no archbishop, no pope.
 Who makes decisions for The United Methodist Church if there is no one person in charge?
 Good question.
 The only body that can set official policy and speak for the denomination is the General Conference.

 The General Conference is an international body of nearly 1,000 delegates that meets every four years.
 Today, the governing of the United Methodist churches is accomplished through a “Council of Bishops.”
-Bishops are elected elders who are directed to provide oversight of the entire church but have specific leadership responsibilities in a geographical area, called an episcopal area (or “Conference”).
+Bishops are elected elders who are directed to provide oversight of the entire church but have specific leadership responsibilities in a geographical area, called an Annual Conferences.

-Each Conference within the United Methodist structure is led by a presiding Bishop.
+Each Annual Conference within the United Methodist structure is led by a presiding Bishop.
 The current Bishop for the West Ohio Conference is Gregory V. Palmer.
+The Bishop is responsible for appointing pastors to serve in each local churches, under the advisement of the Cabinet (consisting of the Bishop and District Superintendents).

-Then, each District is overseen by a District Superintendent who is responsible to the Bishop.
-The D.S. assigns each local church with a pastor as well as providing support to each church within the District.
-The current D.S. for the Maumee Watershed District is Rev. Amy Haines.
+Each District is overseen by a District Superintendent who is responsible to the Bishop.
+The D.S. provides support to each church within the District.
+The current D.S. for the Maumee River District is Rev. Amy Haines.